Competition between dimerization and vector chirality in the spin-$3/2$ $J_1$-$J_2$ Heisenberg chain with uniaxial

 In Fig.~\ref{fig:first}(a), we find that the dimerization $\mathcal{D}$ for both the edge and no-edge states change the sign at the same place $D^\text{1\text{st}}_\text{c} \approx 0.724$.
 Meanwhile, we monitor the fidelity

 in both the channels for the edge and no-edge states, where we choose the interval $\delta D = 0.01$.
 As illustrated in Fig.~\ref{fig:first}(b), we find that $\mathcal{F}$ is nearly one with a discrepancy of less than $10^{-5}$, which means that the PD phase can undergo an adiabatic transition to the SHD phase, despite the violation of two VBS singlets at arbitrary odd bonds.
 Besides, we find no signal of the singularity in correlation lengths in the vicinity of the transition point (not shown).
-Therefore, we categorize this as a pseudo $1$st-order phase transition, distinguishing it from the conventional type.
-In Fig.~\ref{fig:Phasediagram}, five pseudo $1$st-order phase transition points are indicated by black squares and situated at the coordinates $(D,\, J_2)=(0.723,\, 0.404)$, $(0.73,\, 0.392)$, $(0.736,\, 0.38)$, $(0.744,\, 0.364)$, and $(0.751,\, 0.353)$ from up to bottom, respectively.
+Therefore, we categorize this as a crossover~\cite{tonegawa_haldane_2011, pollmann_symmetry_2012}.
+However, unlike traditional crossovers that involve unique ground states, this crossover from the PD phase to the SHD phase happens between multi-fold degenerate ground states.
+In Fig.~\ref{fig:Phasediagram}, five crossover points are indicated by black squares and situated at the coordinates $(D,\, J_2)=(0.723,\, 0.404)$, $(0.73,\, 0.392)$, $(0.736,\, 0.38)$, $(0.744,\, 0.364)$, and $(0.751,\, 0.353)$ from up to bottom, respectively.